nozomu-matsui/gridly-google-sheet-integration/readme.md

 # Gridly Google Sheets integration
+Friendly reminder about, you must have enabled the lambdas in your gridly account to use this integration

 # **Create a Google Cloud project**
 A Google Cloud project is required to use Google Workspace APIs and build Google Workspace add-ons or apps.
 This project forms the basis for creating, enabling, and using all Google Cloud services, including managing APIs, enabling billing, adding and removing collaborators, and managing permissions.